 - Not all tumors that are found will be at an early stage

-- Screening can only be done at facilities that have the specific type of CT scan, so a person may have to travel to obtain screening
+- Screening can only be done at facilities that can perform an LDCT, so a patient may have to travel to obtain a screening

 Choosing a screening center

 The NCCN® recommends going to screening centers that:7

 - Follow an organized plan that is updated to include new technology and knowledge

 - Have a high-quality screening program with enough staff and resources

 - Are accredited to do CT scans by a certifying organization, such as the American College of Radiology

 - Get scans read by an American Board of Radiology board-certified radiologist who is an expert in lung cancer screening